oswalsuraj/Delta-class/README.md

 # Delta-class
-I am using Git and GitHub class
+I am using Git and GitHub class.